gdalle/gdalle.github.io/_pages/reop.md

 ## Bibliography

 Here are a few resources you can use to complement the course or to go deeper.
-If you can't find them, ask me for help.
+If you can't find them, ask me for help or check out [these bibliography tools](https://gdalle.github.io/phd-resources/general/bibliography/).

 ### Introductory books